HewlettPackard/hpegl-metal-os-windows-iso/README.md

 ## Downloading a Windows .ISO file

-Currently, Server 2019 and Server 2022 are supported for this image, and while you can download and use the Evaluation versions of each, you may have to add additional drivers for additional hardware support, especially after support may end from the older images.
+Currently, Server 2019, Server 2022 and Server 2025 are supported for this image, and while you can download and use the Evaluation versions of each, you may have to add additional drivers for additional hardware support, especially after support may end from the older images.
 See the `Modules\Drivers.ps1` file for adding more drivers for either the Boot or Install image.

-This Windows test is working for the latest release of Windows Server 2019 and Windows Server 2022, as of the time of this writing: 2024-05-04
+This Windows test is working for the latest release of Windows Server 2019, Windows Server 2022 and Windows Server 2025, as of the time of this writing: 2024-11-21

 ## Building the Bare Metal Windows image and service